 SEC Proposes Amendments to SEC Whistleblower Rules

 On June 28, 2018, the U.S. Securities and Exchange Commission (SEC) announced proposed amendments to the rules governing the SEC Whistleblower Program.
 Many of the proposed amendments strengthen incentives for whistleblowers to come forward, but a proposed discretionary $30 million cap on awards could deter whistleblowers from reporting the most pernicious fraud schemes.
+To date, the largest SEC whistleblower awards are $114 million and $110 million.

 SEC Whistleblower Program